We will explore the difference between Vanguard S&P 500 ETF (VOO) vs Vanguard Information Technology ETF (VGT).

 The good news here is you can buy both ETFs commission-free with M1 Finance.
 You can purchase fractional shares for free, which you can’t do on the Vanguard platform.

 Here Are More Comparisons of VGT and VOO:

 Is VGT or VOO Better for Financial Independence?

-I feel more comfortable with owning VOO because of the increasing diversification and lower expense ratio.
+I feel more comfortable owning VOO because of the increasing diversification and lower expense ratio.

 My Winner: VOO

-My winner is VOO based on it having a more diversified portfolio and a lower expense ratio.
+My winner is VOO because it has a more diversified portfolio and a lower expense ratio.

 This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!

 This information is my opinion and is for information purposes only.
 It is not intended to be investment advice.
 Seek a duly licensed professional for investment advice.